abdullah333444/soc-home-lab/lab1-journal.md

 default-hardened modern Windows host.
 An attacker would need to disable Tamper Protection first, which itself requires interactive access to the Defender UI or specific registry manipulation.

+### Impair Defenses: Defender Tampering — T1562.001

+**Executed:**
+Set-MpPreference -DisableRealtimeMonitoring $true
+Add-MpPreference -ExclusionPath "C:\Users\Public"

+**Finding 1 — Tamper Protection blocks the disable:**
+Set-MpPreference -DisableRealtimeMonitoring had no effect; Get-MpPreference still returned False.
+Windows Tamper Protection prevented it.
+A common evasion technique fails against a default-hardened modern host.

+**Finding 2 — the exclusion is nearly invisible:**
+Add-MpPreference -ExclusionPath succeeded (confirmed via Get-MpPreference), but:
+- Sysmon missed it — an internal cmdlet, not a new process (no Event ID 1).
+- PowerShell Script Block Logging (4104) captured other activity but produced no event for the Add/Set-MpPreference cmdlets, even wrapped in an explicit script block.
+Verified absent in the local Windows log, not just in Wazuh.

+**Resolution — the right source closes the gap:**
+Ingested Microsoft-Windows-Windows Defender/Operational.
+Event 5007 (rule 62154) records the
+configuration change directly, regardless of how it was invoked — capturing what Sysmon and Script Block Logging missed.
+Custom rule 100104 raises it to level 12, maps it to T1562.001, and surfaces the excluded path in the alert.

+**Lesson:** No single telemetry source is complete.
+This technique was invisible to process-creation and script-block logging but fully visible in Defender's own log.
+Real coverage requires layered sources — Sysmon, Security, PowerShell, and Defender — each covering the others' blind spots.